 Amrita Krishnan, M.D., Director, Judy and Bernard Briskin Center for Multiple Myeloma Research

-Myeloma is group of cancers with overlapping features — identifying its different forms is challenging —and since every patient’s disease looks different, getting an accurate diagnosis is important.
+Myeloma is a group of cancers with overlapping features.
+Identifying its different forms can be challenging.
+Since every patient’s disease looks different, getting an accurate diagnosis is important.

-For these reasons treatment at City of Hope begins with leading-edge diagnostics, performed by world-renowned hematopathologists who are well versed about the entire spectrum of this disease.
-This powerful combination of experience, next generation technology and talent is why City of Hope is known for improving survival among myeloma patients, especially those with advanced or misdiagnosed disease.
+For these reasons, treatment at City of Hope begins with leading-edge diagnostics, performed by world-renowned hematopathologists who are well versed in the entire spectrum of this disease.
+This combination of experience, next-generation technology and talent is why City of Hope is known for improved survival rates in myeloma patients, especially those in the advanced stages or were previously misdiagnosed for this disease.

 Myeloma is diagnosed using various tests, including:

-- Blood and urine tests, usually the first tests performed that look for myeloma
+- Blood and urine tests: These are usually the first tests performed for a myeloma diagnosis.

-- Bone marrow aspiration and biopsy, taking a small sample of marrow cells from inside the bone and looking at them under a microscope
+- Bone marrow aspiration and biopsy: This involves taking a small sample of marrow cells from inside the bone and looking at them under a microscope.

-Once a diagnosis is determined, other tests may be performed to figure out how much myeloma is in the body, how aggressive it is and where it is located.
-Those tests include:
+Once a diagnosis is determined, other tests may be performed to determine how much myeloma is in the body, how aggressive it is and where it is located.
+These include:

 - Genetic testing

-At City of Hope, diagnosis involves performing an extra layer of assessment among older patients to determine how well they can tolerate treatments such as chemotherapy.
+At City of Hope, diagnosis for older patients also includes an extra layer of assessment to determine how well they can tolerate treatments like chemotherapy.